curl/everything-curl/libcurl/callbacks/ftpmatch.md

  - `CURL_CHUNK_BGN_FUNC_SKIP`
  - `CURL_CHUNK_BGN_FUNC_FAIL` stop because of error

-After the matched file has been transfered or skipped, the `CURLOPT_CHUNK_END_FUNCTION` callback is called.
+After the matched file has been transferred or skipped, the `CURLOPT_CHUNK_END_FUNCTION` callback is called.

 The end chunk callback can only return success or error.